felixthecat8a/LCD_BacklightRGB/docs/readme.md

 }
 ```

-## Comming Soon
-The v1.1.5 release will include new dafault color methods for orange, lime green, teal, sky blue, purple & pink.
-A future release may include methods for calling a color from the colorwheel.

 ## Known Issues
 * Release v1.1.1 has an issue with setting the ouput values.
 Update to the latest release to fix the issue.